Arcioulo/RealAnalysis/CH1/Section_1.4_1.5/HW3.md

 #### Part B

 It looks like I was on the right track here with this one but maybe left out some important details.
-I should have decomposed what $A_n$ is more closely, as shown, and more carefully described how the pieces of $A_n$ build to form a set that is countable.
+I should have decomposed what $A_n$ is more closely, as shown in the solution, and more carefully described how the pieces of $A_n$ build to form a set that is countable.
 I can see how my ideas map to the solution, but the solution is much more explicit.

 #### Part C